LuanRT/kira/README.md

 # Kira

 Initially, this project was created to showcase how [Shaka Player][shaka] can be adapted to play videos streamed via YouTube’s SABR protocol.
-It now serves as a general example for the [YouTube.js](youtubeijs) and [googlevideo](googlevideo) libraries.
+It now serves as a general example for the [YouTube.js][youtubeijs] and [googlevideo][googlevideo] libraries.

 ## Screenshots